Inventory Management

 Course Components & Cost

-This course consists of live classes via Zoom, office hours, and a final project.
+This course consists of live classes via Zoom, two video classes, homework, breakout room discussions, and the main course takeaway, the personalized Inventory Management System (IMS).
 Homework is assigned for each class.
-Students are expected to attend the live classes, turn in all homework, and pass their final project to be certified.
+Students are expected to attend the live classes, turn in all homework, and pass their IMS to be certified.
+(More details provided upon registration.)
 The course is $395, with discounts available from their regional trade associations.
 Find out what support your Regional Trade Association offers on our website

 Course Objectives